 The Employer recognizes the Union's right to select one steward at each location covered by this Agreement.
 The number of shop stewards may be changed by local mutual agreement.
-The Union agrees to provide the Employer with a list of the employees designated as stewards.
-A steward shall obtain the permission of their immediate supervisor before leaving their work to perform their duties as a steward.
+The Union agrees to provide the Employer with a list of the employees designated as stewards and alternates.
+A steward or alternate shall obtain the permission of their immediate supervisor before leaving their work to perform their duties as a steward.
 Leave for this purpose shall be without loss of pay.
 Such permission shall not be unreasonably withheld.
 On resuming their normal duties, the steward shall notify their supervisor.